-Cooks are wearing head gears and gloves while cooking of Mid Day Meal.
-Budget is provided to all schools for procurement of gloves and head gear through MME.
+Cooks are wearing head gears and gloves while preparing meal.
+The budget is provided to all schools for procurement of gloves and head gear through MME at the school level.

 2.7.12 Modalities for apportionment of cook-cum-helpers engaged at school level and working at centralized kitchens, in case of schools being served through centralized kitchens.